Automated (VAT) Invoices

-Please note: bol.com states in their invoice definitions that the delivery date should also be included on an invoice.
+Please be aware: bol.com states in their invoice definitions that the delivery date should also be included on an invoice.
 However, this is impossible to include because not every carrier and/or method has delivery confirmation or automatically returns this information to us.
-Any date we would include would therefore be purely speculative.
+Any date we would include would, therefore, be purely speculative.

-Here you have to enter your company name + logo (that is if you want that added to the invoice), your address, your Chamber of Commerce number + VAT number and your customer service email address and phone number.
+Here you can enter your company name + logo (that is if you want that added to the invoice), your address, your Chamber of Commerce number + VAT number, and your customer service email address and phone number.